cantcs/HKG_Gen5W_ReverseEngineer/README.md

 # Get the first 32 characters of image.dat - that's the AES key for your model
 AESKEY="32-char-hex-string"

-# Initialization vector is the same for all firmware versions/geos (unless you have a file named iv.dat)
+# Initialization vector is the same for all firmware versions/geos (it's just 00 01 02 03 ...etc)
+# (unless rare cases where you should find it in a file /system/etc/iv.dat)
 IV="000102030405060708090A0B0C0D0E0F"

 # Decrypt files like this:
 openssl aes-128-cbc -K $AESKEY -iv $IV -d -in ./enc_system/enc_boot.img -out ./system/boot.img
-# or...
-#openssl aes-128-cbc -K $AESKEY -iv $IV -d -in ./enc_system/enc_system.ext4 -out ./system/system.ext4
-#... etc
 ```

 AES does not have any way to validate if the secret was correct (sometimes wrong keys will crash but sometimes it will just decrypt into bad results), so you should validate the results:
 - Open `boot.img` in a text editor
-- Check if it starts with "ANDROID" (this means the key was correct)
-- Check if right in the first line you can read `androidboot.selinux=disabled` among other readable strings.
+- If `AESKEY` and `IV` are corect then the first few bytes should be `ANDROID` and a little later (still in the first line) you should be see `androidboot.selinux=disabled` among other readable strings.
-  (This means that IV is also correct.
-AES-CBC will [correctly decrypt the first block](https://security.stackexchange.com/questions/207633/decrypting-aes-128-cbc-leads-to-first-block-being-correct-the-rest-corrupt) even with the wrong IV).

-## Decrypt system.ext4, recovery.img, etc.

-Same as previous
+- You can double-check the decryption by calculating the hash of the decrypted file (like `python3 ~/gen5w-utils/sha224_gen.py boot.img`) and comparing it with the hash you'll find in `update.info`

 ## Patch boot.img to get Permanent Root